-Relevant EPRs to Initial Residual this Potential risks risk level Key controls risk level Compound 10 101 10 101 facilitate correct segregation of waste.
-All receptacles to be labelled and used correctly to avoid contamination No overfilling of bins on site, regularly scheduled waste disposal Including sustainability opportunities that contribute towards Spark's sustainability targets associated with the Compound facilities including parks and concrete walkways (e.g., recycled asphalt pavement, recycled content (excluding RAP), absolute reduction in material use for pavement, use of carbon neutral or low-carbon products), Site offices - opportunity for achieving Isv2.1 Wfs-4 Sustainable Site facilities credit Traffic and Transport T2 Impacts to the community in relation to pedestrian and cyclist infrastructure, shared user pathways, public transport routes.
-Parking and access to local roads.
-Impacts to operational capacity of the local road network and intersections.
-Med A Work Site Traffic Management Plan (WTMP) and supporting drawings will be developed in accordance with EPR T2 addressing the traffic engineering characteristics of the Compound, with due consideration to all modes of movement, access arrangements, car parking, construction vehicle movement, pedestrian and cyclist infrastructure and public transport provisions.
-Entry to the Simpson Barracks via Blamey Road must always be provided, planned disruptions to sensitive receptors such as the Simpson Barracks will require State approvals.
-A TIA will further support the documentation investigating impact to the operational capacity of the adjacent road network along with the abovementioned considerations.
-This documentation will be subject to review and approval by the relevant road authorities under the Road Management Act 2004 and will be approved prior to commencement of establishment of the Compound.
-Controls will be informed by management plans required by the EPR (Table 7) and included in further detail in the WEMP.
-Sufficient off street parking to be established within site boundary and adjacent to the Compound for associated workforce and visitors.
-WTMP's detailing site layout and any impacts to amenity will be subject to review and approval by the responsible road authority.
-WTMP's illustrating changes to the road network operational capacity will be supported by traffic analysis where relevant.
-Existing bus stops located adjacent to the Compound will be maintained and available to the public and workforce or alternate arrangement implemented as approved by the relevant road authority.
+Relevant EPRs to this Compound Potential Risks Initial Risk Level Key Controls Residual Risk Level Environmental impacts associated with resource consumption Greenhouse gas emissions from electricity use Water supply impacts through potable water Project has a target of 60% office waste diversion.
+Rainwater tanks to be added where space allows.
+Connecting the Construction Compound to electrical mains and purchasing green power.
+A Sustainability Management Plan will be prepared in accordance with SCC1 and will provide management procedure to comply with SCC4 and SCC5.
+Suitable and sufficient receptacles (bins, skips, tanks, etc.) provided at the compound to facilitate correct segregation of waste.
+All receptacles to be labelled and used correctly to avoid contamination.
+No overfilling of bins on site, regularly scheduled waste disposal.
+Include sustainability opportunities that contribute towards Spark's sustainability targets associated with the compound facilities including car parks and concrete walkways (e.g., recycled asphalt pavement, recycled content (excluding RAP), absolute reduction in material use for pavement, use of carbon neutral or low-carbon products), Site offices - opportunity for achieving ISv2.1 WFS-4 Sustainable Site Facilities credit.
+Traffic and T Impacts to the community in relation to pedestrian and cyclist infrastructure, shared user pathways, public transport routes. parking and access to local roads.
+Impacts to operational capacity of the local road network and intersections Med A Work Site Traffic Management Plan (WTMP) and supporting drawings will be developed in accordance with EPR T2 addressing the traffic engineering characteristics of each compound, with due consideration to all modes of movement, access arrangements, car parking, construction vehicle movement, pedestrian and cyclist infrastructure and public transport provisions.
+A Traffic Impact Assessment (TIA) will further support the documentation investigating impact to the operational capacity of the adjacent road network along with the abovementioned considerations.
+This documentation will be subject to review and approval by the Relevant Road Authorities under the Road Management Act 2004 and will be approved prior to commencement of establishment of the compound.
+Controls will be informed by management plans required by the EPR (Table 9) and included in further detail in the WEMP.
+Sufficient off-street parking to be established within site boundary and adjacent to the compound for associated workforce and visitors.
+Avoid net loss of parking at Bulleen Park.
+Shared access for sensitive receptors to be maintained.
+Worksite Traffic Management Plans (WTMPs) detailing site layout and any impacts to amenity will be subject to review and approval by the Low

+Relevant EPRs to this Compound Potential Risks Initial Risk Level Key Controls Residual Risk Level WTMPs illustrating changes to the road network operational capacity will be supported by traffic analysis where relevant Existing bus stops located adjacent to the compound will be maintained and available to the public and workforce or alternate arrangement implemented as approved by the Relevant Road Authority.
 Site inductions will detail impacts of construction traffic on the local community.
-Parking in residential streets and businesses surrounding the site will not be permitted.
+Parking in residential streets and business surrounding the site will not be permitted.
 Staff will be encouraged to use public transport.
-Existing pedestrian and cyclist arrangements to be maintained or alternate arrangement implemented as approved by the relevant road authority.
-Low
+Existing pedestrian & cyclist arrangements to be maintained or alternate arrangement implemented as approved by the Relevant Road Authority.
+Project communications strategy will keep community informed of forthcoming changes.
+Access to Compound from main arterial roads such as Bulleen Road.